-As a publicly traded limited partnership, we are subject to a statutory requirement that our "qualifying income" (as defined by the Internal Revenue Code, related Treasury Regulations, and Internal Revenue Service pronouncements) exceed 90% of our total gross income, determined on a calendar year basis.
+As a publicly traded limited partnership, we are subject to a statutory requirement that our "qualifying income" (as defined by the Internal Revenue Code, related Treasury Regulations, and IRS pronouncements) exceed 90% of our total gross income, determined on a calendar year basis.
 If our qualifying income does not meet this statutory requirement, ETP would be taxed as a corporation for federal and state income tax purposes.
-For the years ended December 31, 2012, 2011 and 2010, our qualifying income met the statutory requirement.
+For the years ended December 31, 2013, 2012 and 2011, our qualifying income met the statutory requirement.

 The Partnership conducts certain activities through corporate subsidiaries which are subject to federal, state and local income taxes.
-Holdco, formed via the Holdco Transaction (see Note 3), which includes Sunoco and Southern Union, is included amongst these corporate subsidiaries.
+Holdco, which owns Sunoco and Southern Union, is a corporate subsidiary.
 The Partnership and its corporate subsidiaries account for income taxes under the asset and liability method.